LoreStudio-Charles/Virtue/README.md

 #### Justice, Humility, or Faith
 You stand at the edge of the farm, the air thick with the scent of earth and hay.
 Your siblings are scattered about, engrossed in their games.
 Laughter rings out like bells in the warm sunlight.
 But your attention is drawn to the small clearing where a sparrow flutters helplessly, caught in a snare you set in your innocent curiosity.
 As you approach, your stomach knots.
-You didn’t mean to hurt the little creature.
+You didn't mean to hurt the little creature.
 Its tiny eyes are full of fear, and you can feel its desperation.
 You remember your mother's stories about the importance of kindness and justice.
 But your father had warned against trying to set traps without his help.
 You glance back at your siblings, who are happily unaware of your turmoil.
 You could call for help or seek out one of them to loosen the rope, but that would mean admitting your mistake.
 The thought of their laughter turning to scorn crushes your heart.
 As you crouch beside the sparrow, its tiny chest rising and falling rapidly, you know you have a decision to make.
 Do you:
 ##### Option Cards